Soft, chewy oatmeal cookies sandwiched together with a fluffy vanilla bean buttercream to create the perfect dessert.

 In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with an electric mixer, beat the butter on medium-high speed until light and fluffy, about 5 minutes

-Turn the speed down to low and gradually add in the powdered sugar.
+Turn the speed down to low and gradually add in the Confectioners Sugar.
 Continue mixing on low speed until the powdered sugar is completely incorporated.
 Add in the vanilla bean paste and heavy cream and mix until combined.

 Turn mixer back up to medium-high speed and beat the mixture for an additional 3-5 minutes until the buttercream is fluffy.
 If needed, add in a little more cream 1 teaspoon at a time until you reach your desired consistency.